prof-rossetti/intro-to-python/notes/python/datatypes/lists.md

 > TIP: If it helps, you can vocalize this like "for each item in the list of items, do something with that item"

+### Mapping

-A common pattern is to loop through one list to populate the contents of another:
+A common pattern is to loop through one list to populate the contents of another (for example with transformed versions of the original values):

 ```python
 arr = [1, 2, 3, 4]